 This article describes the exercise I use to teach people how to stop ruminating.
 The exercise starts with the following instructions:

-Identify a problem that you usually ruminate about.
+If there is a problem that you usually ruminate about,

 Your job is to not try to solve that problem.